What is Business Risk?

 2. Prevent the risk

 In the example of the delivery truck above, it would help prevent the risk if companies check on the weather prior to sending out deliveries in order to make sure they reach their destination safely.
-If there is a deemed risk, then they should prevent it from happening.
+If there is a deemed risk, then they should act to prevent it from happening – for example, by halting deliveries during severe weather.

 3. Retain the risk